A partnership you can rely on.

 We will provide a dedicated account executive to give expert consultation and advice on your not-for-profit insurance requirements, building a long-term relationship of trust to ensure you always have the right cover for your organisation.

-We work with market-leading insurers who specialise in competitive cover for the not-for-profit-sector.
-This enables us to create products that truly benefit individual organisations.
+We work with market-leading insurers who truly understand the community transport sector, enabling us to create products that truly benefit individual not-for-profit organisations.

 Due to our understanding of third sector organisations, we provide additional services for customer members including safeguarding, health and safety and risk management evaluation.